 I challenge anyone to demonstrate another school district that has done so much with so little.
-I saw a letter in the Contra Costa Sun complaining about problems in the Mt.
-Diablo school district as a justification for not supporting MSD's revenue needs.
+I saw a letter in the Contra Costa Sun complaining rier, which was the intent of Proposischool district as a justification for not supporting MSD's revenue needs.
 The writer also suggested cutting the district's non-existent sub-superintendents from the payroll to save money.
 Huh?

 Everyone who moves to Moraga, moves here for our schools.
 If our schools go down, home values go down, and EVERYONE loses.
 And if you support our schools but didn't bother to vote then shame on you!
-Mike Bernhardt
+Mike Bernhardt Moraga

-Moraga

 I wouldn't be surprised if the Moraga School District had to come back in the next year or two with another tax proposal.
 The size of the reduction in state funding requires it.
 The proposed parcel tax of \$225 a year (\$4.33 a week) attracted close to two-thirds approval but this wasn't bocce ball.
 The reason for its failure that I have heard most often was that the tax would not expire.
-Those who held this view must have believed that the money might not be needed in the future, the chances of which surely must be close to zero.
-The State is in even worse shape than we thought just a few weeks ago.
-We need to understand that although we feel we are sending a lot of tax money up the ladder, not enough of it comes back down to the cities and even less than before to the schools.
+Those who held this view must have believed that the money might not be needed in the fuending a lot of tax money up the ladder, not enough of it comes back Dale Walwark down to the cities and even less than before to the schools.
 This means that we have to take matters into our own hands and generate public money that stays here.
-One example is the existing parcel tax for Moraga schools that passed eight years ago by the slimmest of margins.
+One example is the existing parcel tax for Moraga schools that slimmest of margins.
 It doesn't expire, which is a good thing because the need for that money is even greater now than it was then.